眾生無邊誓願度

 What Constitutes Realization?

-Experiential realization requires realization by the manas.
-To achieve realization through the manas, dhyāna (meditative concentration) is indispensable.
-Without sufficient dhyāna, the manas cannot deeply and subtly contemplate the data and information provided by the consciousness, nor can it achieve thorough comprehension of what the consciousness understands and resolves.
-Therefore, it cannot attain realization; it remains merely the isolated understanding of the consciousness alone.
-Thus, apart from dhyāna, do not speak of experiential realization.
-When there is understanding by the consciousness but no realization by the manas, there is no merit or benefit of liberation to be experienced; it is a case where virtue does not match the position.
+Experiential realization requires realization by the manas, and for the manas to realize, dhyāna (meditative absorption) is indispensable.
+Without sufficient dhyāna, the manas cannot deeply and subtly contemplate the data and information provided by the mental consciousness, nor can it thoroughly understand what the mental consciousness thinks and comprehends.
+Therefore, it cannot attain realization and remains merely the understanding of the mental consciousness alone.
+Thus, apart from dhyāna, there can be no talk of experiential realization.
+When there is understanding by the mental consciousness but no realization by the manas, there are no meritorious fruits of liberation to experience—it is a case where virtue does not match the position.

 ——Master Sheng-Ru's Teachings